Advance Care Planning

 Want to skip ahead?
 You can jump to what we’ll explore together, what you’ll walk away with, or pricing and sliding scale information.

 Once you're ready to begin, we'll move through a series of guided conversations—usually 3–4 hours across 2–3 sessions.
-You're welcome (and encouraged!) to invite loved ones, especially anyone you may appoint as your healthcare agent.
+You're welcome, and encouraged, to invite loved ones, especially anyone you may appoint as your healthcare agent.

-We'll tailor our discussions to you, but here's an overview of what we may explore:
+I’ll tailor our discussions to you, but here's an overview of what we may explore:

 What We'll Explore, Together